MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home?#/viva/insights):

 1. Go to the Settings tab and select **Microsoft Viva**, then **Viva Insights**.
-You'll need to enter your credentials if you're not already signed in.
+You need to enter your credentials if you're not already signed in.

 2. Under **Viva Insights in Microsoft 365**, select **Manage settings for viewing the Copilot dashboard**.